EnumerativeGeometry/enumerativegeometry.github.io/README.md

 ## Why This Matters

-Virtual Set Theory equips mathematicians with tools to:
+Virtual Set Theory (VST) equips mathematicians with tools to:

 - Formally describe and analyze fractal-like, recursive, and degenerative geometric phenomena.
 - Obtain motivic invariants and refined enumerative counts inaccessible to classical methods.